easybuilders/easybuild-docs/docs/policies/ai.md

 This policy is live as of (date) and contributions that were initiated prior to this do not have to retroactively comply with the *Policy for the use of AI in contributions to EasyBuild*.

-*EasyBuild supports the installation of AI software.
-These are welcome in EasyBuild and it is left to individual users and sites as to if they install this software.*
+*EasyBuild continues to provide support for the installation of AI software.
+These are welcome in EasyBuild, and it is left to individual users and sites as to if they install this software.*

 ## Policy for the provision of AI features in EasyBuild {: #policy_ai_features }